ManojChandran/eduk8snotes/notes/chapter_01_Kube-basics.md

 ### What is a kubernetes?
 Kubernetes is an open source container orchestration engine for automating deployment, scaling, and management of containerized applications.

-### What is the kubernetes core working principle to achive the orchestration?
-Kubernetes ask us what state you we want, realize these request as an `object` state and kubernetes continuously work on maintaining the request state.
+## How Kubernetes work?
+Kubernetes ask us what state you we want and heart of the kubernetes is a fleet of controllers.
+Kubernetes controller is a control loop that watches the state of our cluster, then make changes to move the `current state` closer to the `desired state`.

 ### How Kubernetes understand what we want?
 Kubernetes understand what we want by the objects we created.

+### How controllers maintains the desired state?
+Kubernetes realize our request as an `object` state and kubernetes continuously work on maintaining the request state.
+Each object has a object `spec` (describes desired state) and `status` (describes current state)

 ### How can we create object in Kubernetes?
 We can request object creation in three ways